IgniteUI/igniteui-docfx/en/components/circular-progress.md

 export class AppModule {}
 ```

-Now that you have the Ignite UI for Angular Progress Bar module imported, you can start using the `igx-circular-bar` component.

 Alternatively, as of `16.0.0` you can import the `IgxCircularProgressBarComponent` as a standalone dependency, or use the [`IGX_CIRCULAR_PROGRESS_BAR_DIRECTIVES`](https://github.com/IgniteUI/igniteui-angular/blob/master/projects/igniteui-angular/src/lib/progressbar/public_api.ts) token to import the component and all of its supporting components and directives.

 ```typescript